 Use the same bank account for direct deposit as you use for premium deduction.
 If you don’t choose direct deposit for your claim payments, you’ll receive a claim payment cheque by mail.

 Pharmacies and some practitioners will submit your claims on your behalf.
 For those that don’t, you have the option to submit by mail or to submit online.
 Online submission is easy and convenient.
 Your first step is to set up your online claims account.
 Complete the ‘New to this’ section on the online claims login page.
 Once registered, bookmark the online claims login page or find it anytime on the ‘Claims’ page in the ‘Insurance’ section of the RTOERO website.

 Develop a habit of submitting claims right away so you don’t forget.
-Claims must be submitted no later than the end of the calendar year following the year in which the expenses were incurred.
+All claims must be submitted no later than six months from the date on which the expenses were incurred.

 Set up a place to store your receipts after you’ve submitted the claims.
 Photocopies of receipts are acceptable.
 Like other financial documents, it’s best to keep receipts for seven years.

 Health insurance can help you stay healthy.
 It provides peace of mind that your health needs will be taken care of and gives you access to services to help you maintain and optimize your health and well-being.
 Familiarize yourself with what’s covered so you can decide how to use your insurance to best support your health needs.

 Summaries of the extended health care plan, dental plan and hospital and convalescent care plan, are available on our website.
 The insurance plan booklet provides all of the details.
 We’ll let you know about any plan updates annually through our publication called Communique.